kubernetes/website/content/en/docs/concepts/extend-kubernetes/api-extension/custom-resources.md

 * You want to put the entire config file into one key of a configMap.
 * The main use of the config file is for a program running in a Pod on your cluster to consume the file to configure itself.
 * Consumers of the file prefer to consume via file in a Pod or environment variable in a pod, rather than the Kubernetes API.
-* You want to perform rolling updates via Deployment, etc, when the file is updated.
+* You want to perform rolling updates via Deployment, etc., when the file is updated.

 {{< note >}}
 Use a [secret](/docs/concepts/configuration/secret/) for sensitive data, which is similar to a configMap but more secure.